ozanMSFT/pytorch-wiki/Bot-commands.md

 Updated on: 7/21/22

 Please report any buggy instances to @pytorch/pytorch-dev-infra asynchronously or join our [Office Hours](https://github.com/pytorch/pytorch/wiki/Dev-Infra-Office-Hours) to give in-person feedback or get in-person help!
+# Land Checks
+We are currently rolling out land checks to all of the users in this [list](https://github.com/pytorch/test-infra/blob/main/torchci/lib/bot/rolloutUtils.ts).
+If you want to use the old behavior, you can use the -g which will wait for all checks to pass (which is usually just pull and lint workflows).
+If you believe there's some infra flakiness preventing you from landing, please use -f and supply a message.
+If you have any feedback, please reach out to the Pytorch OSS CI team or visit our [Office Hours](https://github.com/pytorch/pytorch/wiki/Dev-Infra-Office-Hours).

 # PyTorchBot Help
 ```